xhuajin/obsidian-tabs/README.md

 ![tabs-7](./assets/tabs-7.png)

-ps.If you have a usage you'd like to share, feel free to raise an issue or pull a request.
+> If you have a usage you'd like to share, feel free to raise an issue or pull a request.
 I'll add it to readme.

 ## Usage